AnnaTas77/newshub-project/README.md

 The [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/articles](http://localhost:3000/api/articles).
 This endpoint can be edited in `pages/api/articles.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction).

+## Testing

+**Please note that the tests are not comprehensive due to time constraints for this project.**

+### End-to-End Testing with Cypress

+I have incorporated end-to-end (E2E) tests using [Cypress](https://www.cypress.io/).
+These tests simulate user interactions with the UI to ensure that the application functions correctly from the user's perspective.
+They cover various scenarios to validate the overall user experience.

+### API Testing with Jest

+The API has been tested using [Jest](https://jestjs.io/).
+These tests verify the functionality of the API endpoints, ensuring that they respond correctly to various requests and handle errors.

 ## Contributing